 Decongestants: OTC Relief for Congestion

-• Requirement to show photo identification when purchasing the medicine
+• Photo identification when purchasing the medicine

 How do decongestants work?

-Decongestants can temporarily cause nervousness, dizziness and sleeping problems.
-They can also cause heart palpitations (the feeling that your heart is racing) or high blood pressure.
+Like any medicine, decongestants can sometimes cause side effects.
+They can temporarily cause nervousness, dizziness, and sleeping problems.
+They can cause heart palpitations (feeling like your heart is racing) or higher blood pressure.
+Healthy adults who only use them once in a while usually don’t experience side effects.

-Who should not take decongestants?
+Who shouldn’t take decongestants?

 Talk to your doctor before using a decongestant if you have any of the following health problems: